 Why blindly invest thousands in your tractor, hundreds in hauling and hook fees, hoping you will walk away with a trophy?
 I’ve found it is much easier when I have a clear plan and direction before I ever load the tractor to go to the pull.
 While at the pull I have a greater peace of mind when I have a plan in place, and you can too!

 My goal is to bring new pullers up to speed sooner, give the experienced puller more tips and tricks to use, and to end frustration for all by simply having a resource to refer to at any time.
 The goal for you is simply to have a great experience every time you attend a tractor pull.

 All of that said, I’m happy to offer you The Antique Tractor Pull Guide for a one time investment of just $127.00.

 Urgent Update: Due to a tremendous response, I have decided to extend our special offer!
-Through midnight Monday, May 6th, 2013 get The Antique Tractor Pull Guide for a one-time investment of just $19.97 (a $107 savings)!
-That’s similar to a hook fee and a hot dog at the next pull.
+Through midnight Monday, December 9th, 2013 get The Antique Tractor Pull Guide for a one-time investment of just $37 (a $90 savings)!
+That’s less than a day’s hook fees at the next pull.

 Think about it, wouldn’t you want the knowledge in your corner at the next tractor pull?

 It will pay for itself thousands of times over, in bragging rights alone!

 To show you just how confident I am that The Antique Tractor Pull Guide will give you the edge to leave your competition in the dust, I’m offering the following guarantee: